 You will receive a Training Allowance equivalent to your benefit entitlement plus a premium of £45 per week.
 In addition, travel costs in excess of £4 per week will be reimbursed.

 Enhanced Employer Subsidy

 An employer who can offer you a full time job may be entitled to an enhanced subsidy of up to £5,750 during your first year of employment providing they offer relevant skills training.

 The types of opportunities on offer

 Businesses of all sizes can offer work experience placements, skills development opportunities and vacancies.
 Skills Development opportunities and Enhanced Employer vacancies will be advertised on the Jobcentreonline website and at your local Jobs and Benefits office or JobCentre.
 Staff in these offices can offer advice on the availability of work experience placements.

 On Jobcentreonline, if you go to the Advanced Search feature you can select "Youth Employment Scheme" opportunities.

 How to get on the Youth Employment Scheme

-To benefit from the Youth Employment Scheme you will need to meet with an Employment Service Adviser in your local Jobs and Benefits Office or JobCentre.
-Your Adviser will discuss with you a range of employability skills including developing job search skills, CV building and interview techniques.
+Speak to an Employment Service Adviser in your local Jobs and Benefits Office or JobCentre to discuss what skills you need to develop.
+They can help you develop job search skills, CV building and interview techniques.
 They can also help you identify suitable opportunities under the Youth Employment Scheme which will improve your chances of getting a job.